Tuspetinib for AML

 Registrational Trial Phase not started

-Tuspetinib Doublet APTIVATE (TUS/VEN) Aptose: WW VEN failure R/R AML
+Tuspetinib Doublet APTIVATE (TUS/VEN) Aptose: WW R/R AML

 complete